Phlarx/tis/README.md

 ### Differences, deviations, addendums and errata
-(additional details, especially where this deviates from the maunal, and details on how the save file works) Deviations between the manual and this emulator include:
+(additional details, especially where this deviates from the maunal, and details on how the save file works) Deviations between the game/manual and this emulator include:
-- HCF still exits the system immediately, but the emulator attempts a clean exit.
+- `HCF` still exits the system immediately, but the emulator attempts a clean exit.
+- Whereas the game stops after N outputs, this emulator may run forever.
+It will terminate upon an `HCF`, as described above, or if the system is deemed quiescent.
+  The system is inactive if all nodes are either IDLE, meaning that they contain no instructions, or in a WAIT state.
+The system is quiescent if it is inactive in the same manner for two cycles in a row.
+  Note that a node running the instruction `JRO -1` can never be WAIT or IDLE, and therefore will prevent automatic termination.

 One thing to be aware of is that, like the game, compute nodes are numbered left to right, top to bottom, indexed from zero to n-1, where n is the number of compute nodes.
 Not all nodes must be present.
 When counting, nodes other than compute nodes are skipped.

+### File format

+(describe file format, allowances, limits, errors, etc.)

 ## TIS Configuration